ClickHouse/ClickHouse/docs/en/sql_reference/statements/grant.md

 - [SOURCES](#grant-SOURCES)
 - [dictGet](#grant-dictget)

 The special privilege [ALL](#grant-all) grants all the privileges to a user account or a role.
-The opposite [NONE](#grant-none) privilege revokes all the privileges from a user account or a role.

 By default, a user account or a role has no privileges.

+If a user or role have no privileges it displayed as [NONE](#grant-none) privilege.

 Some queries by their implementation require a set of privileges.
 For example, to perform the [RENAME](misc.md#misc_operations-rename) query you need the following privileges: `SELECT`, `CREATE TABLE`, `INSERT` and `DROP TABLE`.